+Short Title: ABC's Plan (State Board of Ed.)
+(Public)

+Sponsors:

+Referred to: Appropriations.

-S 1 SENATE BILL 1139 Short Title: ABC's Plan (State Board of Ed.)
-(Public) Sponsors: Senators Winner, Dannelly, Hartsell, Hobbs, Lucas, Perdue, Plexico, Simpson, Conder, Odom, Gulley, Little, Davis, Cooper, and Kerr.
-Referred to: Education/Higher Education.
-May 14, 1996 A BILL TO BE ENTITLED AN ACT TO IMPLEMENT THE RECOMMENDATION OF THE JOINT LEGISLATIVE EDUCATION OVERSIGHT COMMITTEE TO IMPLEMENT THE STATE BOARD OF EDUCATION'S ABC'S PLAN IN ORDER TO ESTABLISH AN ACCOUNTABILITY MODEL FOR THE PUBLIC SCHOOLS TO IMPROVE STUDENT PERFORMANCE AND INCREASE LOCAL FLEXIBILITY AND CONTROL, TO MAKE CONFORMING CHANGES, AND TO MAKE AN APPROPRIATION.
-The General Assembly of North Carolina enacts: --SCHOOL-BASED MANAGEMENT AND ACCOUNTABILITY PROGRAM Section 1.
+May 14, 1996 1 A BILL TO BE ENTITLED 2 AN ACT TO IMPLEMENT THE RECOMMENDATION OF THE JOINT 3 LEGISLATIVE EDUCATION OVERSIGHT COMMITTEE TO IMPLEMENT THE 4 STATE BOARD OF EDUCATION'S ABC'S PLAN IN ORDER TO ESTABLISH 5 AN ACCOUNTABILITY MODEL FOR THE PUBLIC SCHOOLS TO IMPROVE 6 STUDENT PERFORMANCE AND INCREASE LOCAL FLEXIBILITY AND 7 CONTROL, TO MAKE CONFORMING CHANGES, AND TO MAKE AN 8 APPROPRIATION.
+9 The General Assembly of North Carolina enacts: 10 --SCHOOL-BASED MANAGEMENT AND ACCOUNTABILITY PROGRAM 11 Section 1.
 G.S.
-115C-12(9) reads as rewritten: Miscellaneous Powers and Duties. - All the powers and duties exercised by the State Board of Education shall be in conformity with the Constitution and subject to such laws as may be enacted from time to time by the General Assembly.
-Among such duties are: To certify and regulate the grade and salary of teachers and other a. school employees.
-To adopt and supply textbooks. b.
+115C-12(9) reads as rewritten: 12 "(9) Miscellaneous Powers and Duties. - All the powers and duties exercised 13 by the State Board of Education shall be in conformity with the 14 Constitution and subject to such laws as may be enacted from time 15 time by the General Assembly.
+Among such duties are: 16 a.
+To certify and regulate the grade and salary of teachers and other 17 school employees.
+18 b.
+To adopt and supply textbooks.